Raquel Valdez Sanchez

 Raquel has served with boards such as the Caritas of Austin, Dream Come True Foundation, and the Greater Austin Hispanic Chamber of Commerce.
 She previously served as Treasurer and Vice President of the Young Hispanic Professionals Association of Austin and Treasurer and Vice President of the I-10 Corridor Association for regional economic development.

 Raquel is active in community service as and a Parent Champion and PTA Treasurer at Govalle Elementary.
-Professionally, she serves on Cadence Banks New Market Tax Credit Committee, NeighborWorks Alliance of Texas as Treasurer, and is Vice Chair of the City of Austin Economic Prosperity Commission.
+Professionally, she serves on the Credit Builders Alliance (CBA) Fund Board, Huntington New Markets Community Capital Advisory Committee, NeighborWorks Alliance of Texas as Treasurer, and the City of Austin Economic Prosperity Commission, as a representative for D3.

-Raquel, a University of Texas at San Antonio graduate, completed the inaugural Opportunity Fellows Program offered by the Opportunity Finance Network and a Leadership Texas graduate class of 2020.
+Raquel, a University of Texas at San Antonio graduate, completed the inaugural Opportunity Fellows Program offered by the Opportunity Finance Network, a Leadership Texas graduate class of 2020, and recently completed the National Association of Latino Asset Builders (NALCAB) LEAD Fellowship.
 In 2018, Raquel was named as a finalist for the Austin Young Chamber Change Makers Award, the 20th Austin Under 40- Nonprofit Sector, and the YWCA Greater Austin’s Woman of Color Leading Change Award.
-In 2020, she was named the Individual Volunteer of the Year Award by the Austin Chamber of Commerce and received the GAHCC’s 2023 Gus Garcia Service Award.
+In 2020, she was named the Individual Volunteer of the Year Award by the Austin Chamber of Commerce, received the GAHCC’s 2023 Gus Garcia Service Award, and in 2025 received at the GAHCC Foundation Latina Legacy Awards the Financial Empowerement Award.

 Raquel is a 5th-gen Austinite raising her young son, Christian, to love his community and be a servant leader.